Beabadoobee: searching for Beatopia

 I look back at it fondly,” she says, smiling.
 It’s kind of cringe, but it’s sweet.
 It’s what it was at the time and I needed that to be able to do this.”

 By this” she means Beatopia.
-Framing the deeply personal within the realm of the fantastic, the album shimmers and shifts like a daydream, using a range of sounds – from psychedelia and midwest emo to singer-songwriter – to bring to life the imaginary world it’s named after.
+Framing the deeply personal within the realm of the fantastic, the album shimmers and shifts like a daydream, using a range of sounds – from psychedelia and midwest emo to singer-songwriter – to bringing to life the imaginary world it’s named after.

 My two friends made worlds as well, but they weren’t anywhere near as enthusiastic about theirs, which was quite embarrassing… I guess I just wanted to escape reality,” she says thoughtfully, dipping a chip into a little pot of ketchup.
 I kind of latched onto it because a lot of things were happening back home and it was a way of escaping everything that was going on around me.”